 Even though low carb diets may work by causing weight loss, it’s important to remember they’re not for everyone.
 Your health may actually suffer depending upon your individual metabolism or pre-existing health issues or condition.

 If you’re overweight or obese, and especially if you have prediabetes or diabetes, cutting back on carbs can have immediate health benefits.
 For example, your blood sugar and insulin levels can be reduced.

-Here’s something to keep in mind when asking yourself, is a low carb diet healthy.
-Carbs power everything you do from thinking, to breathing, to running, and all activities in between.
-If you restrict your carbohydrate intake, the body does not simply start breaking down fat tissue, first it turns to muscle for energy.
+Here’s something to keep in mind when asking yourself is a low carb diet healthy.
+Carbs power everything you do from thinking to breathing, running, and all activities in between.
+If you restrict your carbohydrate intake, the body does not simply start breaking down fat tissue.
+Instead, it first turns to muscle for energy.
 The less muscle mass you have, the lower your Resting Metabolic Rate (RMR) becomes.
 RMR is the amount of calories your body needs to keep you alive when you are resting.
-So, while it may appear you’re losing weight by consuming less carbs, you may be just losing water and crucial muscle mass.
+So, while it may appear you’re losing weight by consuming fewer carbs, you may be just losing water and crucial muscle mass.

 Balance is Key